confluentinc/ksql/docs-md/developer-guide/create-a-stream.md

       To specify a KEY field, use the PARTITION BY clause.
 For more information, see [Partition Data to Enable Joins](partition-data.md).

-The following KSQL statement creates a `pageviews_intro` stream that contains results from a persistent query that matches "introductory" pages that have a `pageid` value that's less than `Page_20`:
+The following SQL statement creates a `pageviews_intro` stream that contains results from a persistent query that matches "introductory" pages that have a `pageid` value that's less than `Page_20`: